-The Maryland Family Engagement Coalition is seeking workshop presenters for the third Maryland Family Engagement Summit to be held Thursday, July 26, 2018 at the Conference Center at the Maritime Institute.
+The Maryland Family Engagement Coalition is seeking workshop presenters for the 3rd Annual Maryland Family Engagement Summit to be held Thursday, July 26, 2018 at the Conference Center at the Maritime Institute.
 The Summit will be attended by educators, parent ambassadors, family service coordinators, Early Childhood Advisory Council (ECAC) members, and state and local policy makers.

 Proposals for the two-hour breakout sessions should support the theme of cultivating and developing family leaders, and strategies for engaging families as leaders in schools, programs, and communities with an emphasis on moving from involvement to engagement.

 All proposals should take into consideration the particular strengths and needs of dual-language or non-English-speaking families and families of children with disabilities.
 Proposals should align with the Maryland Early Childhood Family Engagement Framework and should indicate which specific goals of the Framework it supports.
 Proposals are due on or before Friday, March 16, 2018 at 5 p.m.
 EST.

 View the Call for Proposals here.

 For more information, please contact Robin Hopkins at firstname.lastname@example.org.

 The 2017 Family Engagement Summit Materials